-7 Factors to Consider Before Moving to Wisconsin, WI
+7 Factors to Consider Before Living in Wisconsin, WI

 If you want the variety, history, and entertainment options of a big city, but with shorter commutes and a laid-back Midwestern vibe, Milwaukee, Wisconsin may be the place for you.
 It has an upscale side, especially in trendy districts like the Historic Third Ward, and its proximity to Chicago helps to attract exceptional entertainment and dining options, while its rural surroundings keep it grounded.